Cyclic Differentiable Architecture Search: Experiments

 We conduct another experiment to evaluate the searching stability.
-With the NAS-Bench-201~\cite{bench201} benchmark, it is easy to track the validation and test accuracy of every discovered architecture after every training epochs, as visualized in Fig.~\ref{fig:bench201}.
-We can observe that DARTS approach~\cite{DARTS} achieves a relatively high accuracy at early stage, however, as the search process continues, its accuracy drops significantly and the stability becomes poor.
-Finally, DARTS falls into the overfitting status, in which the final architectures contains many skip-connections.
+With the NATS-Bench benchmark~\cite{dong2021nats} benchmark, it is easy to track the validation and test accuracy of every discovered architecture after each training epoch, as visualized in Fig.~\ref{fig:bench201}.
+We can see that DARTS~\cite{DARTS} achieves a relatively high accuracy at early stage, however, as the search process continues, its accuracy drops significantly and the stability becomes weak.
+Finally, DARTS falls into the overfitting status, in which the final architecture contains many skip-connections.
 In contrast, the performance of our CDARTS is improved gradually along with the increase of search epochs, and eventually reaches stable and converged.
-This may attribute to the knowledge transfer between the search and evalution networks.
+This may attribute to the knowledge transfer between the search and evaluation networks.
 CDARTS continually leverages the supervision from the evaluation network to guide the search process, thus preventing the searched architecture from collapsing.
 Moreover, it is observed that the one-shot NAS method SETN~\cite{SETN} performs inferiorly to our method in term of both accuracy and searching stability.